sharetribe/flex-docs/src/docs/ftw-analytics/template-sitemap/index.md

 The template caches sitemap data
 [for one day by default](https://github.com/sharetribe/web-template/blob/main/server/resources/sitemap.js#L55).
+In addition, the sitemap API endpoints cache results for one day.
+This means that when using the template, the combined cache effect can be up to two days.

 Especially on bigger sites with multiple listings, listing sitemap data can take up to a few seconds to fetch from the SDK.
 Caching the results improves the sitemap performance.

-## Testing your sitemap on Google
+## Adding your sitemap to Google

-To test your sitemap on Google, you should add Google site verification through Sharetribe Console.
+To add your sitemap on Google, you should add Google site verification through Sharetribe Console.
 After that, you can add your sitemap index to Google Search Console.
-You can read more detailed instructions in [Google's own documentation](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#addsitemap).
+That way, your site gets indexed immediately, and you don't need to wait for it to be discovered by bots.
+You can read more detailed instructions in
+[Google's own documentation](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#addsitemap).